tak-bro/aicommit2/README.md

 aicommit2 config set COHERE.model="command-nightly"
 ```

+##### Unsupported Options

-> Cohere does not support the following options in General Settings.
+Cohere does not support the following options in General Settings.

-> - tiemout
+- timeout

 ### Groq